kaileywaal/virtual-stock-market/README.md

-# Final Capstone

-This directory contains all of the starter projects for the final capstone.
-The Vue starter project works with both the Java and .NET backend projects with a single configuration update that you can read about in the README.

-Each project contains instructions that provides information about the starting code and explains how to get started with the final capstone project.
+# Virtual Stock Market Game

+This repository contains a virtual stock market game that allows users to compete with their friends to see who can make the most money in the stock market in a given period of time.
+It was built with an Agile scrum team of four (Russell Himes, Grace Malles, and Alison Walker) as a final capstone project at Tech Elevator's 14 week coding bootcamp.
+The project uses Java and Spring Boot on the back end and Vue.js on the front end.
+We used Finnhub API for real-time stock data and ECharts library to display data.